A Select Statement View of Toronto

 Interesting Land Tenure, Zoning and Municipal Governance

-• Across Canada and the United States there’s a lot of uniformity in the relationship between municipal governments, land and its uses but there are some interesting anomalies:
+• Across Canada and the United States, there’s a lot of uniformity in the relationship between municipal governments and land use, but there are some interesting anomalies: I’ll add a “Why Notable” column explaining what makes each location interesting from a governance/development perspective:

-• Ward’s Island and Algonquin Island in Toronto
+Ward’s Island and Algonquin Island in Toronto Land trust communities with unique lease structure and governance

 Get more from data